Royal Air Force Squadronaires

 As with all members of the Royal Air Force, RAF Music Services’ personnel are required to support British Forces on operations overseas.
 Musicians have been deployed to Iraq, Afghanistan, Turkey and The Falkland Islands.
 Roles have included force protection, guarding installations, driving, liaison officers and supporting helicopter and air transportation squadrons.

-Under the direction of its current leader, Sergeant Kevin Miles, the Band has assembled a repertoire that reflects its style and versatility, from original dance band classics to the latest big band classics.
+Under the direction of its current leader, Chief Technician Kevin Miles, the Band has assembled a repertoire that reflects its style and versatility, from original dance band classics to the latest big band classics.